Reducing waste in your small business is not just good for the environment, it’s also good for cutting down costs.

 The general rule of thumb is to have a recycling bin next to every trash can.
 That means in every break room, conference room, front of house, back of house, next to the cash register, by the loading dock, etc.

-Studies show that people are more than happy to recycle…when it’s convenient.
+People are more than happy to recycle when it’s convenient.
 So, make it as convenient as possible, and watch your landfill waste decrease.

 12. Go for the (black) gold – composting.